 Such attitudes are also inherent in much of the literature viewed as a core part of national folklore.
-Poetry, such as The Man From Snowy River (1890) by Banjo Paterson, speaks clearly to an obsession with the rugged outdoors, and the people who make their living from this hyper-masculine environment.
+Poetry, such as The Man from Snowy River (1890) by Banjo Paterson, speaks clearly to an obsession with the rugged outdoors, and the people who make their living from this hyper-masculine environment.
 Such folk not only engage in hard work, they revel in it.
 As Paterson tells us, ‘the bushmen love hard riding where the wild bush horses are’.
-The eponymous man from Snowy River was to become a national legend, the rough and daring Australian who would go the extra mile to get the job done properly - the kind of man who might well have been admitted to the Geebung Polo Club (1983), whose ponies were trained by ‘wheeling cattle in the scrub’.
+The eponymous man from Snowy River was to become a national legend, the rough and daring Australian who would go the extra mile to get the job done properly – the kind of man who might well have been admitted to the Geebung Polo Club (1983), whose ponies were trained by ‘wheeling cattle in the scrub’.
 Perhaps even more telling is the same bush poet’s Clancy of the Overflow (1889), where the town-bound author, an accountant with cashbook, reminisces on meeting a drover named Clancy along the Lachlan River.
 He laments the ‘foetid air and gritty of the dusty, dirty city’ and fantasizes about exchanging claustrophobic urban life for the freedom of the bush.
 Instead of having to mingle with townsfolk, their eyes ‘eager and greedy, and their stunted forms and weedy’, he yearns for ‘the vision splendid of the sunlit plains extended’, to meet with the bush folk and the kindly voices that will greet him.
 To writers such as Banjo Paterson and Henry Lawson, ‘The city and the country were established as separate moral universes’ (Davison, 1992, p.200).
-The clear implication is that city life is polluting to the soul, and results in flaccid bodies unequal to the rugged form of the true worker for hard work gave the white (male) Australian ‘the right to feel he belongs in and to the land he has fought with’ (Allen, 1997, p.81).
+The clear implication is that city life is polluting to the soul, and results in flaccid bodies unequal to the rugged form of the true worker, for hard work gave the white (male) Australian ‘the right to feel he belongs in and to the land he has fought with’ (Allen, 1997, p.81).
 The view excluded indigenous Australians (Elder, 2007, p.187).

 It is often said that this mythologized Australian national identity, from its beginnings in the late 1800s, was forged (to use a time-honoured but fitting cliché) in the crucible of war, and the First World War in particular.
-Under incompetent British generals who saw their rugged colonial troops as expendable (Laffin, 1986, p.218) - or so the trope goes - Australian soldiers, plucked from the farms and having ridden horses and wielded firearms from childhood, were sent into the mud and horror of a very European war, far from the bright sunlight of home.
-But the legend which has entered national myth (Tranter and Donoghue, 2007, p.166) is not of the Anzac in courageous action, but rather the stoic Anzac with dark-humour and dry wit in the face of mechanical death (Laffin, 1986, pp.252–73).
+Under incompetent British generals who saw their rugged colonial troops as expendable (Laffin, 1986, p.218) – or so the trope goes – Australian soldiers, plucked from the farms and having ridden horses and wielded firearms from childhood, were sent into the mud and horror of a very European war, far from the bright sunlight of home.
+But the legend which has entered national myth (Tranter and Donoghue, 2007, p.166) is not of the Anzac in courageous action, but rather the stoic Anzac with dark humour and dry wit in the face of mechanical death (Laffin, 1986, pp.252–73).
 The Anzac is thus the ‘digger’, the noble bushman at war (Ward, 1978, p.277).
 As the name digger implies, he uses the earth as a resource for his own protection and that of his comrades.
 He works towards victory through unrelenting toil, his shovel and egalitarian humour more useful than any Lee Enfield rifle, although he could, when conditions were at their harshest, and when the need arose, be innovative.
 The periscope rifle for trench warfare, and drip or pop off rifles to cover an evacuation were his creation.